-Toronto, Canada UI Designer Joined almost 5 years ago via an invitation from Nick H.
+Toronto, Canada UI Designer Joined about 5 years ago via an invitation from Nick H.

 I feel you.
 I've stopped using the smaller startup apps now coz they all get shutdown or get bought eventually.
 I've been using Ember for the last few years but not a big fan.
 Dropmark, Raindrop, etc. all look great but I'm not going to move all my stuff and then get ditched again.